Growing relationships in the right way.

-All companies knew that customers are moving targets, their expectations shift and evolve over time.
-What is worth keeping and long-term value is determined by the customer.
+All companies knew that customers are moving targets; their expectations shift and evolve.
+The customer determines what is worth keeping and long-term value.

-Asked Adam, how should an organization ensures that they’re providing value, either on the first interaction and/ or as a business partner?
+Asked Adam, how should an organization ensure that they're providing value, either on the first interaction and/ or business partner?

 Everyone in the company should take responsibility for delivering the results the customer wants.

-There are 4 things business needs to consider when developing a customer success milestone:
+There are four things a business needs to consider when developing a customer success milestone:

-Tie these four key areas directly to the customer’s goals.
+Tie these four key areas directly to the customer's goals.
 While it may be easier to measure and evaluate the effort, remember that your objective is to deliver results to customers.
-In retrospect, customers buy results they value.
+In retrospect, customers buy the outcomes they value.

-Customers buy results they value.
-Bottom line - no matter how good the customer success in the organization, it is critical that the organization has a good understanding of the Customer Success Journey and guides customers through that to achieve their objectives.
+Customers buy the results they value.
+Bottom line - no matter how good the organization's customer success, it is critical that the organization has a good understanding of the Customer Success Journey and guides customers to achieve their objectives.

-Adam sums it up, customer success is a philosophy, not just a name of the team.
+Adam sums it up; customer success is a philosophy, not just the name of the team.